 - My guess is that Priority Pass was reimbursing Plaza Premium among the lowest amounts of any source of lounge access, so Plaza Premium is focusing on other partnerships instead; presumably the two companies couldn’t agree on a “fair” price as they renegotiated their contract

-- The big question is what kind of partnerships Plaza Premium will be forming going forward — could we see Plaza Premium try to sell lounge memberships directly and compete with Priority Pass, could we see Plaza Premium work directly with more credit card issuers, or what?
+- The big question has been what kind of partnerships Plaza Premium will be forming going forward — we have seen Plaza Premium start to sell lounge passes, whereby you can receive a discount by buying multiple lounge visits at once

 What does this mean for travelers?